 His first visit to Winnipeg was from August 21 - 23, 1944.
-He appeared each evening during a four game series between the Pittsburgh Crawfords and Chicago Bombers of the fledgling United States (Negro) Baseball League, (here are their 1945 lineups.)
+He appeared each evening during a three game series between the Pittsburgh Crawfords and Chicago Bombers of the fledgling United States (Negro) Baseball League, (here are their 1945 lineups.)

 Each evening, Owens spoke to the crowd for about ten minutes then hosted a series of races against the fastest players from the baseball teams.
 In one race he spotted them a large head start before passing them, in another he raced hurdles while the others ran on flat ground.
-Finally, he ran against a four man relay team.
-It was then followed by a ten minute address to the crowd.

 Top: Palmer in first, Gibb third.
 Winnipeg Tribune (source)

 Bottom: Headline, August 18, 1944, Winnipeg Free Press

-The weekend prior to the Owens visit, the RCAF was hosting a track and field championship meet at Sargent Park.
+The weekend prior to the Owens visit, the RCAF hosted a track and field meet at Sargent Park.
 It bought together the best athletes serving in the Forces stationed in Manitoba, including thousands from around the world as part of the Commonwealth Air Training Plan.

 The highlight of the meet was the 100-yard race which was opened up to the best runners in the province.
 It was a showdown between two athletes-turned-soldiers.
 One was Winnipeg's own provincial championship holder Sandy Gibb of the Canadian Army verses sprinter Ken Palmer of the Australian Air Force.
 The race was thrilling but it was Palmer who won, Gibb placed third.